acrenwelge/Portfolio-Reference-Documents/index.md

 # Generic Guidelines
 The following guidelines are the same for all training tracks:

+### Name & Title
+Check that your full name in the top left corner is accurate.
+Please contact `support@revature.com` if it is not.
+Select your title based on your particular training track (see tech stack guidelines below).

 ### About Me
 The About Me section should be divided into several sections:
 * Background: 1-2 paragraphs (paragraph should be 3-5 full sentences)